nationalarchives/tdr-scripts/dependabot-merge/README.md

 /path/to/tdr-scripts/dependabot-merge/merge.py
 ```

 This will:
-* Get all the PRs for a the repository.
+* Get all the PRs for the repository.
 * Filter the ones which were raised by dependabot
 * Filter the ones with passing status checks.
 * Get the package.json changes from each PR.